frostie/CaptorRPG/README.md

 # CaptorRPG
-In this 2D RPG adventure, you will embark on an expedition to capture some of the world's most exotic animals...
+In this 2D adventure RPG, you will embark on an expedition to capture some of the world's most exotic animals...
 But before you can catch them, you must solve mathematical problems - each more challenging than the last!

 Note: This is a placeholder for a project that I will begin soon.
 I am currently working on a text-based version of the game.